cocobird231/rv2_startup/README.md

     3. Create a systemd service file `rv2_startup_<package_name>_<id>.service` in the `rv2_startup/launch/services` directory.

     **WARNING**: The `system.yaml` file should be placed in the package launcher directory, and the `network` field should be set properly.

+    **WARNING**: The command does not support the non-launchable package (package created with `--pkg-no-launch` flag).

+    **WARNING**: The command will remove the service if the service already exists.
+The service will be enabled after service creation.

 - **`remove-service {{--pkg-name <package_name>} {--pkg-id <id>}|--all}`**: